 Foreign currency exchange risk refers to the potential impact of changes in foreign exchange rates on the Credit Union's earnings when balances or currencies of its foreign currency liabilities are not matched with the balances of its foreign currency assets.
 It is the policy of the Credit Union to mitigate exposure to foreign exchange rate fluctuations by matching its foreign currency liabilities to its foreign currency assets.

-Net foreign exchange gains of \$15 (loss of \$13 in 2020) have been included in other income on the statement of comprehensive income for the year ended September 30, 2021.
+Net foreign exchange loss of \$9 (gain of \$15 in 2021) have been included in other income on the statement of comprehensive income for the year ended September 30, 2022.